Republican efforts to restrict voting following the 2020 United States presidential election: Reactions

-Republicans have opposed corporate efforts against their voting laws with Mitch McConnell calling on corporations to "stay out of politics" and that it "will invite serious consequences" if they continue to oppose the law.
-McConnell later clarified that his statement did not exclude corporate donations to the Republican Party, which created calls of hypocrisy by liberals.
-During a discussion on Fox Business's Varney & Co. about his push to remove the MLB's anti-trust exemption after the MLB's reaction to changes to Georgia's voting laws, Ted Cruz also claimed that corporations had become "the woke enforcers of the Democratic Party".
-Observers have argued that this increased republican criticism of corporations are part of the parties rebrand into a more "working class" party and of a growing shift between Republicans and corporate America though, others have argued that this shift is not happening.
-Some Republicans have also called out companies that operate in China, claiming their opposition to voting restrictions is hypocritical due to their perceived silence on human rights abuses in China.
+Republicans have opposed corporate efforts against their voting laws, with Mitch McConnell calling on corporations to "stay out of politics" and that it "will invite serious consequences" if they continue to oppose the legislation.
+McConnell later clarified that his statement excluded corporate donations to the Republican Party, which prompted accusations of hypocrisy by liberals.
+During a discussion on Fox Business's Varney & Co. about his push to remove the Major League Baseball anti-trust exemption after MLB's negative reaction to changes to Georgia voting laws, Ted Cruz claimed that corporations had become "the woke enforcers of the Democratic Party".
+Observers have suggested that this increased Republican criticism of corporations is part of the rebrand of the GOP into a more "working class" party, and that it indicates a shift in the relationship between Republicans and corporate America, though others have argued no such shift is occurring.
+Some Republicans also called out companies that operate in China, claiming their public stance against U.S. voting restrictions is hypocritical due to their perceived silence on human rights abuses in China.

-Former President Donald Trump has called on his supporters to boycott "woke companies" that are in opposition to voting rights restrictions.
+Donald Trump urged his supporters to boycott "woke companies" that are in opposition to the new voting laws.

-President Joe Biden has called Republican efforts to limit voting rights "un-American" and "sick" and compared them to Jim Crow voting restrictions.
+Joe Biden called Republican efforts to limit voting rights "un-American" and "sick" and compared them to Jim Crow voting restrictions.

 Polls

 A YouGov/Economist poll from March 20–22 found that 44% of Americans oppose more restrictive voting laws compared to 39% who support them.
 A Hill/HarrisX poll of 2,827 registered voters conducted in April 2021 found that 43% (including 70% of Republicans and 41% of Independents) supported stricter voting laws, while 31% (including 50% of Democrats) stated that new laws should be passed to make voting more accessible.
 Another 27% expressed opposition to changing existing voting laws.

-In January 2022, a Yahoo News/YouGov poll found that 17 precent of Republicans and Republican leaning independents labeled “stopping Democrats from rigging and stealing elections” as the third most important issue they wanted future candidates to focus on most which was the third most important issue behind "bringing down inflation" at 19 precent and "securing the border" at 23 precent.
-56 precent also stated they wanted the Republican party to launch another investigation of the 2020 presidential election should they retake the U.S. congress in the 2022 United States elections.
+In January 2022, a Yahoo News/YouGov poll found that 17 percent of Republicans and Republican-leaning independents labeled "stopping Democrats from rigging and stealing elections" as the third most important issue they wanted future candidates to focus on; it ranked behind "securing the border" at 23 percent and "bringing down inflation" at 19 percent.
+56 percent also stated they wanted the Republican Party to launch another investigation of the 2020 presidential election should they retake the U.S. congress in the 2022 midterm elections.